 For those of you living in the North Shore, we found the gem, Gillian Adams Spa.
 The pool and steam will set you back $70 for 50 minutes and they have load of other services as well to try such as microdermabrasion, massage, full body exfoliation and many more.
 The pool looks absolutely beautiful though (pictured above).

 Another thrill seeking activity is indoor skydiving at iFly in Penrith.
-I went here with The Aussie and had a brilliant time even if we had to tag onto a 10 year olds party!
+I went here with Steve and had a brilliant time even if we had to tag onto a 10 year olds party!
 It’s one of the best indoor activities in Sydney for kids and adults.
 It’s a brilliant date idea in Sydney, or simply one of the best things to do with friends too.

 Pop over the road to Radio Cairo, a North African popular restaurant before or after your movie for some incredible food (make sure you book)!

-OK, I’m calling it… the best massage place I have been to in Sydney has to be Magic Massage, in Chatswood Westfield.
-I know those massage parlours in a shopping centre always look a bit on the dodge side but this one is incredible.
-I’ve been there four times and every time it has been amazing!!
+OK, I’m calling it… the best massage in Sydney is Magic Massage, in Chatswood Westfield.
+I know those massage parlours in a shopping centre always look a bit on the dodge side but Magic Massage is incredible.
+I’ve been there four times, and every time it has been amazing!!
 A must visit and for $35 for 30 minutes, you can’t go wrong.

-A proper little gem of a place we found recently was Zensation, an incredible tea house in Surry Hills.
+A proper little gem in Sydney is Zensation Tea, an incredible tea house in Surry Hills.
 We spent a good few hours there just trying loads of different green teas which is something different to do in the rain in Sydney.

 They also serve food as well like dumplings.
 This is a must visit and a great way to spend a Sunday.
 Just don’t drink too much tea as you’ll be buzzing all night from the caffeine!